Top 10 Sports Stars Born In Michigan

 6. John Smoltz

-Michigan has produced its fair share of baseball stars and John Smoltz is right up there.
+Michigan has produced its fair share of baseball stars, and John Smoltz is right up there.
 Born in Warren, Smoltz enjoyed a 22-year career in the majors.

 All but one were spent with the Atlanta Braves, where he had the most success.
-Seven years after his career started, Smoltz earned the right to be called world champion after the Braves beat the Cleveland Indians 4-2 in the 1995 World Series.
+Seven years after his career started, Smoltz earned the right to be called world champion after the Braves beat the then-Cleveland Indians 4-2 in the 1995 World Series.

 John Smoltz